12 Clever Back to School Hacks Using Dollar Tree Items

 12. Re-purpose food storage containers to hold school supplies.

-Check out the food storage containers at Dollar Tree, as they now carry the ones with snap lids (in-store only).
+Check out the food storage containers at Dollar Tree, as they now carry the ones with snap lids.
 These are great for holding school supplies, as they are very durable and the snap lid will prevent your child’s supplies from spilling out into their backpack or desk.

 They come in the square sandwich size, and the smaller snack size too.
 The smaller containers are loved by teachers everywhere because they’re the perfect size for holding the contents of a 24-count box of crayons!